menu Home chevron_right

 3. The Queen Anne Hotel – San Francisco

-The elegant Queen Anne Hotel in San Francisco’s Pacific Heights neighborhood is not only a Victorian-era beauty but also one of the city’s most haunted buildings.
-Originally built as Miss Mary Lake’s School for Girls in the late 1800s, it is believed that the ghost of Miss Mary Lake still resides in Room 410, her former office.
+The elegant Queen Anne Hotel in San Francisco’s Pacific Heights neighborhood is not only a Victorian beauty, but also one of the city’s most haunted buildings.
+Originally built as Miss Mary Lake’s School for Girls in the late 1800s, it is believed that the ghost of Miss Mary Lake still resides in Room 410, which is her former office.
 Guests have reported feeling a kind presence in the room, with stories of beds being tucked in and luggage moved as if by invisible hands.
-While this haunting is more benevolent, the Queen Anne Hotel remains a must-visit for ghost hunters and thrill-seekers.
+While this haunting is more benevolent, the Queen Anne Hotel remains a popular spot for ghost hunters.

 Haunt factor: Medium.
 The ghost here seems friendly, but the history adds to the mystique.